ericbmerritt/blog/_posts/2011-09-21-commit-hygiene-and-git.md

 ---------------------------

 What exactly is one 'unit' of change?
 Like is so often the case, the answer is 'it depends'.
-The rule of thumb is that if its directly related to the problem (story, task, etc) you are actively working on and it can be tied directly to what you are holding in your head, then its probably a 'Unit' of change.
+The rule of thumb is that if it's directly related to the problem (story, task, etc.) you are actively working on and it can be tied directly to what you are holding in your head, then its probably a 'Unit' of change.

 However, if you see a bug or refactoring opportunity while doing other things, that's not part of that change and should be a separate commit.
-If you have two things in your head and are kind of working on them at the same time because they are somehow related then those also are not part of the same change.
+If you have two things in your head and are working on them at the same time because they are somehow related than those also are not part of the same change.